Do you know which bachelor’s programme you want to follow at Leiden University? First, check the admission requirements.

 In Studielink you can see how many selection applications you have used.
-If you fail your final exams, and are therefore not eligible for admission, you can request that your selection attempt be cancelled (corrected).
-You can do so by submutting a Request correction selection attempts form before 1 September.
-Remember to also cancel your application in Studielink.
-Note that your selection attempt can only be cancelled upon receipt of proof that you failed your final exams
+If you do not pass your final exams, and are therefore not eligible for admission, you can request that your selection attempt be cancelled (corrected).
+You can do so by submitting a Request correction selection attempts form before 1 September.
+Remember to first cancel your application in Studielink.
+Note that your selection attempt can only be cancelled upon receipt of proof that you did not pass your final exams.

 Admission via colloquium doctum